-LensCulture is honored that Meiselas has agreed to be a member of the jury for the Magnum Photography Awards 2017.
+LensCulture was honored that Meiselas agreed to be a member of the jury for the Magnum Photography Awards 2017.
 We spoke with her about the distinctive “outsider” status that many photojournalists struggle with, the way our relationships to photographs change over time, and much more—

 LC: I’m curious to hear about how you came to terms with your place as a photographer in a documentary situation.
 How do you grapple with the feeling of being an outsider?